tombeynon/lita-ai/README.md

 ## Configuration

-None
+Sign up at cleverbot.io and enter your api user and key into lita_config.rb.

+config.handlers.ai.api_user = '<redacted>'
+config.handlers.ai.api_key = '<redacted>'

 ## Usage

 Just send a message mentioning your robot by it's name or alias, either directly as a command or anywhere else in the message.

 ```
 > lita what's up?